Luan Guapian Supreme 2019

 Fruity sweet aroma with distinct touches of bouquet and fresh cookies on a green, fresh, herbaceous undertone.
 Buttery yet sharp, bright, and very lively full body in a clear color infusion.
-Sweet with notes of peaches over a light base of konbu.
-Slight touches of cooling bitterness that reminds of the bitter gourd.
-Long, sweet and refreshing aftertaste.
+Distinct bitterness akin to that of bitter gourd yet with a flowery note.
+Somehow balanced with the sweet tones of peaches over a light base of konbu.
+Long, tingly sweet and refreshing aftertaste.
 Thirst-quenching.

 Enjoyable in both the gongfu and conventional styles, use a higher temperature for maximum aroma and a lower for longer infusion time for a fuller body.
 However, it is advisable to stay between 90 to 80°C for the optimum taste profile.
 Experiment with more leaves and shorter infusion time to discover the fullness this tea is capable of without astringency.